-The ability to manage access to your WordPress website URLs has been introduced in AAM version 5.6 and without Plus Package extension is limited to manage access only to literal URLs.
+The ability to manage access to your WordPress website URLs has been introduced in the AAM 5.6.0 and without Plus Package add-on is limited to manage access only to a literal URLs.

 Oh, you might be confused why in some instances I’m using URL while in others URI.
 The main difference between them is that URL is the absolute path to the website resource, while URI is relative (without HTTP schema and domain name).

 Last however not least.
-Just restricting access to a website page is half way job done.
-AAM also takes in consideration what should we do when access is denied.
-So basically you have the option to define how exactly to redirect user when access is restricted.
+Just restricting access to a website page is halfway job done.
+AAM also takes into consideration what should we do when access is denied.
+So basically you have the option to define how exactly to redirect the user when access is restricted.

 AAM gives you 6 different options.
-For example you can defining custom HTML message, redirect to existing page, show “Access Denied” message or even invoke custom callback function.
-All the options are self explanatory and with no effort you can figure out the right option for your specific needs.
+For example, you can defining a custom HTML message, redirect to the existing page, show “Access Denied” message, or even invoke a custom callback function.
+All the options are self-explanatory and with no effort, you can figure out the right option for your specific needs.